YIJING DAO

 Binary wheels

-The relevance of this arrangement to the hexagrams of the Yijing is discussed in a thread about a loop of 64 black and white beads on the Clarity site.
-Some very interesting related diagrams have also emerged on the Abrahadabra Forums from MythMath.
+[Internet Archive copy] The relevance of this arrangement to the hexagrams of the Yijing is discussed in a thread about a loop of 64 black and white beads on the Clarity site, and in The Changes and the de Bruijn sequence.
+Russell Cottrell has added further information in I Ching Memory Wheels.

 Oracle watch